-The NFMP identified the need to increase the program's total budget to provide assistance to eligible entities for other cost-share projects that will help expedite the recovery of the Island.
+The NFMP identified the need to increase the program's total budget to provide assistance to eligible faith-based organizations (FBOs)17, as well as other cost-share projects that will help expedite the recovery of the Island.

 The program description of the Homebuyer Assistance (HBA) Program was also updated to clarify that the program focuses on increasing the number of individuals and families purchasing safe and affordable housing.